-How To Create An Expense Report to Lower Your Business Tax (with template)
+How To Do Expense Report to Lower Your Business Tax (with template)

 Expense management for business can help you understand where your money goes.
 You can easily list down what you spend on and get an idea of how much money is put to waste.
 You can decide to designate your earnings into something more worthwhile or to continue paying things already included on your list.
-However, tracking business expenses and creating an expense report to reimburse and claim tax deductions can be much more complex.
+However, tracking business expenses and learning how to do expense report to reimburse and claim tax deductions can be much more complex.
 It goes beyond budgeting, reporting, or generating the grand total of expenditures.

 What is an expense report?

 In business, a simple list of expenses may not be enough.
 Every small business owner needs an expense report prepared professionally which contains the following details:

 - Vendor from which the item was purchased